deniederhut/edx-documentation/en_us/students/source/SFD_mobile.rst

 With this version of our mobile app, you can download course videos to watch when you do not have an Internet connection, and read course announcements and handouts.
-To complete other readings, homework problems, and exams, tap **View on Web** in the bottom right corner of any screen to access the content in your smartphone's browser.
-You can also complete assignments on your computer.
+To complete other readings, homework problems, and exams, tap **View on Web** in the bottom right corner of any screen to open that content in your smartphone's browser.
+You can also complete assignments on a desktop computer.

 ========================================================
 How do I post questions on the discussion board?
 ========================================================

-Right now, you can't participate in discussions by using the app.
-However, when you tap **View on Web** in the bottom right corner of any screen, the course opens in your browser.
-You can then tap the **Discussion** tab in your course to participate in discussions.
+Right now, you cannot participate in discussions by using the app.
+However, when you tap **View on Web** in the bottom right corner of any screen, the course opens in your smartphone's browser.
+You can then tap the course **Discussion** tab to participate in discussions.

 ========================================
 How do I change my download settings?